Kopy91/seer_breast_cancer/README.md

 # Data Processing
-After testing and optimizing multpliple models with GridSearches (DecisionTree, RandomForest, Logistic Regression and Support Vector Machine), the RandomForest provided the best scoring in F1.
+After testing and optimizing multiple models with GridSearches (DecisionTreeClassifier, RandomForestClassifier, Logistic Regression and Support Vector Machine), the RandomForestClassifier provided the best scoring in F1.
 All necessary steps were included in Pipelines (transforming columns, encoding and instantiating models).
 Feature engineering:
 *  introducing new features 'Node_Exam_Pos_Rate' and 'Estrogen_Progesteron_Status'